 g.
 Medical insurance and social security scams:

-The Scammers act like they are from the Medical insurance or Social Security departments and inform the victims that there are some irregularities in their accounts and they need to do some investigations.
-Then they use their new status to convince the victims to give them the necessary information.
+The Scammers act like they are from the Medical insurance or Social Security departments and inform the victims that there are some irregularities in their accounts , because of this they need to do some investigations.
+Afterwards they use their new status to convince the victims to give them the necessary information.

 h.
 Guess who I am:

 Scammers call the victims and ask them to guess who they are.
-They pretend they know each other very well, and they will proceed to borrow money from their unsuspecting victims.
-Some victims fail to verify the identity of the callers and straight away remit the money to the bank account provided by the scammers.
+They pretend they know each other very well, after which they will proceed to borrow money from their unsuspecting victims.
+Because of that, some victims fail to verify the identity of the callers and straight away remit the money to the bank account provided by the scammers.